-4. Energy Performance
+F2: Energy Performance

 The Energy Performance of Buildings Directive stipulates very ambitious targets.
-As of 2028, all new buildings must be zero-emission - public buildings have to reach this target by 2026.21 Preparing Malta for this transition is going to be a monumental undertaking.
+As of 2028, all new buildings must be zero-emission - public buildings must reach this target by 2026.32 Preparing Malta for this transition is going to be a monumental undertaking.